Week 6 – Electronic Design

 Schematic Design

 The logic was built around the ATtiny85 microcontroller.
-To ensure the board is programmable in the lab, I integrated a standard 2x03 ISP Header, which shares pins with the LED outputs.
+To ensure the board is programmable in the lab, I integrated a standard 1x06 Pin Header, I plan to program it with an Arduino Uno as a programmer.

-The check returned with two errors but they were ok, two were for the power not provided, and one was about pin2 not being connected to anything, which was also ok.
+The check returned with two errors, one for the power not provided, and it was fixed by placing a power flag on the power pins, and one was about pin2 not being connected to anything, which was fixed by placing No Connect flag on the pin to indicate it was left intentionally.

 Physical Layout & Aesthetics

-• I arranged the components in a way that resembles a key, hover over a component the press M on the keyboard to move and R to rotate.
+- I arranged the components in a way that makes it easy to handle and route, hover over a component the press M on the keyboard to move and R to rotate.

 Routing & Design Rules